 The bear case for Etsy:

 Although it has proven resilient in the past, this does not guarantee future success.
 However, Etsy continues to invest in its platforms while managing costs to deliver long term growth even in difficult conditions such as a recession.
-Although there has been significant growth in recent months, Silverman said in the earnings call that they expect to see a deceleration in growth due to less disposable income and with lockdown easing, people will undoubtedly return to traditional retailers.
-The exposure to new consumers and sellers that Etsy has received in the last few months is invaluable and can pave the way for future growth.
+Although there has been significant growth in recent months, Silverman said in the earnings call that they expect to see a deceleration in growth due to lockdowns easing, people will undoubtedly return to traditional retailers.
+The exposure to new consumers and sellers that Etsy has received over the last year is invaluable and can pave the way for future growth.

 Many buyers and sellers are being attracted to Etsy’s platform due to its niche and unique products, which could be as much of a hindrance as a help when it comes to scalability.
 The nature of their position in the market means that it is unlikely Etsy will ever reach the heights of Amazon, but there is still a significant runway for growth.